3lvia/core-github-actions-templates/README.md

 # core-github-actions-templates

-GitHub Actions templates for the Elvia organization.
+GitHub Actions composite actions for the Elvia organization.

+These actions are mainly intended for internal use at Elvia, but are open-source and can be used by anyone!
+They encapsulate common tasks that we perform using GitHub Actions, such as building and deploying applications, running tests, and scanning for vulnerabilities.

+Note that some actions are specifically tailored to our infrastructure and will not work outside our organization, see [here](#elvia-specific-actions) for more information.

 ## Table of Contents